guitarly/project-2/README.md

   On the Dashboard, users can choose display All Users, Tasks (Assigned) or Tasks (Not Assigned).

+	Dashboard: display all tasks which users got assigned.

   All Users:  - display all users.
   Tasks (Assigned) - Display Tasks which already assigned to users.
   Tasks (Not Assigned) - Display Tasks which is not assigned to any users yet.